mpv-player/mpv/DOCS/man/options.rst

         "HDR passthrough" mode (SDR too), where it is assumed that the compositor and display will handle the colorspace directly and perform any necessary mappings.

+    source-dynamic
+        The same as ``source``, but uses dynamic per-scene metadata instead of static HDR10.
+This is experimental and depends on the display's ability to react to metadata changes.
+Note that this does not send full HDR10+ or Dolby Vision metadata, but uses that information to produce HDR10 with per-scene luminance values.

     Default is ``target``.
 If target display parameters are not available, this will fall back to ``source``.
 Note that this is done on individual properties